Same Data. Same Gaps.

 Learner-Centered Focus

-Our PLCs are designed to cultivate a learning environment where students take ownership of their educational learning by engaging in self-peer assessment, reflection, and goal setting so students gain a deeper understanding of their strengths and areas for improvement.
+Our PLCs are designed to cultivate a learning environment where students take ownership of their educational learning by engaging in self- and peer assessment, reflection, and goal setting, so students gain a deeper understanding of their strengths and areas for improvement.

 Reflective Practices